-MASTER OF PUBLIC HEALTH Environmental Health Science CIP Code: 51.2201
+MASTER OF PUBLIC HEALTH

+Environmental Health Science

 The Department of Environmental Health Science is one of two departments that participate in the Master of Public Health (MPH) program.
-The department houses the MPH: Environmental Health Science option.
+The department houses the MPH: Environmental Health Science concentration.
 The program is tailored to meet the needs of the individuals working in or planning to work in a public health profession.